-By using 2016-17 hospital admission statistics, Headway has compiled the first dataset on all Acquired Brain Injury (ABI)-related hospital admissions in the UK.
-This includes non-superficial head injuries, strokes, brain tumours, encephalitis and a number of other conditions.
+By using 2016-17 hospital admission statistics, Headway has compiled the first dataset on all acquired brain injury statistics.
+They have compiled this using acquired brain injury statistics related hospital admissions in the UK; this includes non-superficial head injuries, strokes, brain tumours, encephalitis and a number of other conditions.

 This is the first time ABI incident rates in the UK have been published and it highlights the number of people sustaining brain injuries is a constantly rising statistic that continues to grow each year.

 The key findings for 2016-17 are as follows:

 - In 2016-17, there were 348,453 UK admissions to hospitals with brain injuries, which equals 531 admissions per 100,000 of the population.

 - ABI admissions have increased by 10% since 2005-06.

 - There are approximately 954 ABI admissions each day in UK hospitals – or one every 90 seconds.